Hike Fall Color in Denver

 Don’t forget that fall color shows up in our wild prairie grasses, too.
 Where there aren’t trees, there’s prairie.
 The grasses of the prairies have flushes of burgundy, rust and straw from the curly dock, blue stem, and bison grasses.

-A Lush Prairie Grass Hike
+Hike Number One: A Lush Prairie Grass Hike

 To get a flush of grassy fall color, you don’t have to travel far.
 Check out this urban hike in Lowry for some great fall color via the grassy plains.
 It’s a great place to hear smaller song birds, too.
-A great time to do this hike is at dusk.
+A perfect time to do this hike is at dusk.
 The sun will be setting, birds will be fluttering, and you can get a high vantage point at low altitude via the Kelly Dam.

 If “fall color” to you means trees, well, you’d be in good company.
 Instead of making some crazy drive to Kenosha Pass or Mt Audubon where you’ll have to brave lots of traffic, higher altitude breathing, and people galore, stay right here in town.
 Denver is lucky to have one of the longest urban trails in the country.
 It’s a gem that other cities wish they could trade us for.
 But they can’t.
 We’ve got the High Line Canal Trail.

-Cottonwoods on the High Line Canal Trail
+Hike Number Two: Cottonwoods on the High Line Canal Trail

 The High Line Canal Trail runs from just south of the airport in Green Valley Ranch to Waterton Canyon.
 Passing through rural and suburban Aurora, dipping into urban Denver, sliding across Cherry Creek, meandering through Littleton, and finishing in Highlands Ranch, a section of it is nearby.
 If you live in Metro Denver, you can be on the High Line Canal Trail in ten minutes.
 And guess what?
 It’s loaded with cottonwoods.